-- Ensure that your child attends school on time and every day because attendance is key to success. - Read with your child every night to encourage a love of reading and to build vocabulary. - Participate in parent meetings, orientation, workshops, events, and activities at the Christina Early Education Center and/or your child's school. - Volunteer in the classrooms as you are able help your child learn and to support the program - Ensure that the program has access to up-to-date Emergency Contact Information - Ensure that your child is up-to-date on all required medical and dental needs.
+- Ensure that your child attends school on time and every day because attendance is key to success. - Read with your child every night to encourage a love of reading and to build vocabulary. - Participate in parent meetings, orientation, workshops, events, and activities at the Christina Early Education Center and/or your child's school. - Ensure that the program has access to up-to-date Emergency Contact Information - Ensure that your child is up-to-date on all required medical and dental needs.